This Is Us Season 2 Episode 17 Recap

 “I’ve never seen her act like that.
 Like a kid,” shen says and, even more heartbreaking, “I failed her, and I can’t keep failing her”

-When Randall comes down from having a chat with Déjà (she admits she thinks they’re alike, too, which is sweet) Déjà’s mum is all packed up to leave.
+When Randall comes down from having a chat with Déjà (she admits she thinks they’re alike, too, which is sweet) Déjà’s mom is all packed up to leave.

 “I gotta go.
 And I can’t take her with me.”